-People who decide to go to law school, and so prepare to take the LSAT, tend to have some personality traits in common.
+People who decide to go to law school, and thus prepare to take the LSAT, tend to have some personality traits in common.
 They tend to be driven, confident, and prone to blowing any perceived failure completely out of proportion.
 I’m not putting anyone down.
 In fact, it should be fairly obvious given my profession that I’m talking as much about myself as anyone else.
 But, if in addition to myself, I’ve also described you, consider this: you’re not going to progress as quickly as possible unless you learn to not only accept failure but also embrace it.

 So, don’t make enemies of your mistakes.
 Don’t avoid them or be ashamed of them.
 Recognize that your mistakes have a certain logic.
 Your past mistakes, when properly categorized and analyzed, can help you avoid future mistakes.
-Make friends of your mistakes, and they’ll start coming around less often.
+Make friends with your mistakes, and they’ll start coming around less often.